vfonic/webflow_sync/README.md

 For Rails models named with multiple words, make a collection that have a space between words in the name.
 WebFlow will set the `slug` by replacing space for "-".

-For example, for `FeaturedArticle` model:
+For example, for `FeaturedArticle` model in your Rails app, in Webflow you'll create a collection called `"Featured Articles"`:

 ```ruby
 > FeaturedArticle.model_name.to_s.underscore.dasherize.pluralize
 # => "featured-articles"
 ```

 Your WebFlow collection `slug` in this case should be `"featured-articles"`.

 ### Set `webflow_site_id`